 Careers rarely develop the way we plan them.
 Our career path often takes many twists and turns, with particular events, choices and people influencing our direction.

-We asked Michaela Musilova from ESERO Ireland to give some advice for people considering this job:
+We asked Lynsey Gargan from Smart Futures to give some advice for people considering this job:

 Realists are usually interested in 'things' - such as buildings, mechanics, equipment, tools, electronics etc. Their primary focus is dealing with these - as in building, fixing, operating or designing them.
 Involvement in these areas leads to high manual skills, or a fine aptitude for practical design - as found in the various forms of engineering.